Atanu562/Optimizing-Agriculture-Production/README.md

 # Optimizing-Agriculture-Production
 Problem Statement:- Build a Predictive Model so as to suggest the most suitable crops to grow based on the available climatic and soil conditions.
+Goal:-Achieve precision Farming by Optimizing the Agricultural Production